mkecskes/kicgen/README.md

-kicode
+kicgen
 ======

-Kicode is a code (or Sacred Words) generator for the NES game Kid Icarus.
+Kicgen is a code (or Sacred Words) generator for the NES game Kid Icarus.
 Most of the features are done.
 Options for treasures and weapons are coming soon.